R & D · In progress

 Rationale.
 The absence of architectural context leads to inaccurate forecasts and overprovisioning.

-• Problem.
-How to combine architectural components, workload classification and performance objectives?
+• How to combine architectural components, workload classification and performance objectives?

 Rationale.
 There are semantic and cognitive gaps between architects, operators and planners.

-• Problem.
-How to quantify the effects of patterns (microservices, event-driven, serverless) on capacity consumption?
+• How to quantify the effects of patterns (microservices, event-driven, serverless) on capacity consumption?

 Rationale.
 Architectural factors can add up to 30% overhead, altering scalability and latency.